 for Veterans and the Public

-Before starting an exercise program, talk to your doctor about what you have done in the past for exercise; mention any problems that you had.
+Before starting an exercise program, talk to your health care provider about what you have done in the past for exercise; mention any problems that you had.
 Consider your current health status and other medical conditions that may affect the type of exercise you can do.